robtucker/3stepweb/readme.md

 npm run server
 ```

-navigate to localhost:3000/ in your browser
+Then navigate to localhost:3000/ in your browser.

+To compile the site for production use: `NODE_ENV=production webpack`